-The D3300 has a clear plastic casing that, although an entry-level model, doesn’t feel particularly cheap but isn’t particularly strong either.
+Although an entry-level model, the D3300 has a clear plastic casing that doesn’t feel particularly cheap but isn’t particularly strong either.

-Similar to the D3200, it has two infrared sensors located in the upper left-hand corner of the camera and in front of the handgrip.
+Like the D3200, it has two infrared sensors in the camera’s upper left-hand corner and front of the handgrip.

 Apart from this reorganization, the camera’s back panel now has buttons for drive mode and image deletion stacked side by side below the compass switch.